 Pancreatic Cancer

 During treatment for pancreatic cancer, you will regularly see your doctors and have tests to check the progress of the disease.
-Here, people with pancreatic cancer tell us about their experiences of follow-up appointments and tests.
+Here, people with pancreatic cancer tell us about their experiences with follow-up appointments and tests for pancreatic cancer.

 After treatment has finished, you will continue to have regular check-ups.
-During check-ups, the doctor or nurse will do a physical examination, ask about any problems, and check your weight.
-The doctor may also order blood tests, a CT scan or an ultrasound scan.
+During check-ups, the doctor or nurse will do a physical examination, ask about any problems or symptoms, and check your weight.
+The doctor may also order blood tests, a CT scan, or an ultrasound scan (see 'Tests and diagnosis of pancreatic cancer').

-Follow-up for pancreatic cancer varies depending on where you were treated.
-Follow-up appointments take place frequently at first then less often if your cancer doesn’t come back.
-Most people told us they were having check-ups every three or six months.
+Follow-up for pancreatic cancer varies depending on where you are being treated.
+Follow-up appointments take place more frequently at first and then less often if the cancer doesn’t come back (recur).

 At first Fred had a check-up every three months.
 Now, just over a year since his operation, he sees a nurse every six months.
 He has not had a CT scan since surgery.